Voluntary Repatriation

 If you wish to leave Egypt and travel to Syria, you need to:

-• Call the UNHCR Infoline 0227390400 or approach UNHCR registration centre in Zamalek or in Alexandria to obtain a file closure appointment during the working hours outlined above.
+• Call the UNHCR Infoline 0227390400 or approach UNHCR Main Office in 6 of October city to obtain a file closure appointment during the working hours outlined above.
 You will be granted a file closure appointment on a later date.

 • After attending the file closure interview, your file will be closed by UNHCR, and the closure details will be shared with the Government of Egypt.
 You will also sign a closure document; a copy will be provided to you and another copy will be kept with UNHCR.

-• After five working days, you will approach the UNHCR registration centre in Zamalek, Cairo and will be provided by an exit reference number issued by the Government of Egypt, that will be added to the closure document allowing you to leave the country.
+• After five working days, you will approach the UNHCR registration centre in 6 of October city, Cairo and will be provided by an exit reference number issued by the Government of Egypt, that will be added to the closure document allowing you to leave the country.

 • Upon receiving the relevant reference number from UNHCR Egypt, you will approach the Emigration, Passports and Nationality Administration (Communications department) in “Abasseya district ” after two weeks to apply for the exit permit.
 You will fill the needed forms and do the necessary steps including paying the exit fees for each individual on your case returning with you.